aphyr/distsys-class/README.markdown

   - For that matter, what's "monotonic"?
 - Montonicity, informally, is retraction-free
   - Deductions from partial information are never invalidated by new information
-  - Both relational algebra and (some) Datalog are monotone
+  - Both relational algebra and Datalog without negation are monotone
 - Ameloot, et al, 2011: Relational transducers for declarative networking
-  - Theorem which shows coordination-free networks of processes unaware of the network extent can only compute only monotone queries in Datalog.
+  - Theorem which shows coordination-free networks of processes unaware of the network extent can only compute only monotone queries in Datalog
-  - Honestly, the formalism of temporal logic is still pretty tough for me
+    - This is not an easy read
   - "Coordination-free" doesn't mean no communication
     - Algo succeeds even in face of arbitrary horizontal partitions
+- In very loose practical terms
+  - Try to phrase your problem such that you only *add* new facts to the system
+  - When you compute a new fact based on what's currently known, can you ensure that fact will never be retracted?
+  - Consider special "sealing facts" that mark a block of facts as complete
+  - These "grow-only" algorithms are usually easier to implement
+  - Likely tradeoff: incomplete reads
 - Bloom language
   - Unordered programming with flow analysis
-  - Can hint where coordination *would* be required
+  - Can tell you where coordination *would* be required

 ### Gossip

+- Message broadcast system
-- Useful for service discovery, performance tuning, self-healing, etc
+- Useful for cluster management, service discovery, CDNs, etc
 - Very weak consistency
 - Very high availability
 - Global broadcast